Fludeoxyglucose F 18

 Elimination: Fludeoxyglucose F 18 is cleared from most tissues within 24 hours and can be eliminated from the body unchanged in the urine.
 Three elimination phases have been identified in the reviewed literature.
 Within 33 minutes, a mean of 3.9% of the administrated radioactive dose was measured in the urine.
 The amount of radiation exposure of the urinary bladder at two hours post-administration suggests that 20.6% (mean) of the radioactive dose was present in the bladder.

-The pharmacokinetics of Fludeoxyglucose F 18 Injection have not been studied in renally-impaired, hepatically impaired or pediatric patients.
+Special Populations: The pharmacokinetics of Fludeoxyglucose F 18 Injection in renally-impaired patients has not been characterized.
 Fludeoxyglucose F 18 is eliminated through the renal system.
-Avoid excessive radiation exposure to this organ system and adjacent tissues.
+Care should be taken to prevent excessive and unnecessary radiation exposure to this organ system and adjacent tissues.

 The efficacy of Fludeoxyglucose F 18 Injection in positron emission tomography cancer imaging was demonstrated in 16 independent studies.
 These studies prospectively evaluated the use of Fludeoxyglucose F 18 in patients with suspected or known malignancies, including non-small cell lung cancer, colo-rectal, pancreatic, breast, thyroid, melanoma, Hodgkin's and non-Hodgkin's lymphoma, and various types of metastatic cancers to lung, liver, bone, and axillary nodes.
 All these studies had at least 50 patients and used pathology as a standard of truth.
-The Fludeoxyglucose F 18 Injection doses in the studies ranged from 200 MBq to 740 MBq (5.4 to 20 mCi) with a median and mean dose of 370 MBq (10 mCi).
+The Fludeoxyglucose F 18 Injection doses in the studies ranged from 200 MBq to 740 MBq with a median and mean dose of 370 MBq.

 In the studies, the diagnostic performance of Fludeoxyglucose F 18 Injection varied with the type of cancer, size of cancer, and other clinical conditions.
 False negative and false positive scans were observed.
 Negative Fludeoxyglucose F 18 Injection PET scans do not exclude the diagnosis of cancer.
 Positive Fludeoxyglucose F 18 Injection PET scans can not replace pathology to establish a diagnosis of cancer.
 Non-malignant conditions such as fungal infections, inflammatory processes and benign tumors have patterns of increased glucose metabolism that may give rise to false-positive scans.
 The efficacy of Fludeoxyglucose F 18 Injection PET imaging in cancer screening was not studied.

 The efficacy of Fludeoxyglucose F 18 Injection for cardiac use was demonstrated in ten independent, prospective studies of patients with coronary artery disease and chronic left ventricular systolic dysfunction who were scheduled to undergo coronary revascularization.
-Before revascularization, patients underwent PET imaging with Fludeoxyglucose F 18 Injection (74 – 370 MBq, 2 – 10 mCi) and perfusion imaging with other diagnostic radiopharmaceuticals.
-Doses of Fludeoxyglucose F 18 Injection ranged from 74-370 MBq (2-10 mCi).
+Before revascularization, patients underwent PET imaging with Fludeoxyglucose F 18 Injection (74 MBq - 370 MBq, 2 mCi - 10 mCi) and perfusion imaging with other diagnostic radiopharmaceuticals.
+Doses of Fludeoxyglucose F 18 Injection ranged from 74 MBq - 370 MBq (2 mCi - 10 mCi).
 Segmental, left ventricular, wall-motion assessments of asynergic areas made before revascularization were compared in a blinded manner to assessments made after successful revascularization to identify myocardial segments with functional recovery.

 Left ventricular myocardial segments were predicted to have reversible loss of systolic function if they showed Fludeoxyglucose F 18 accumulation and reduced perfusion (i.e., flow-metabolism mismatch).
 Conversely, myocardial segments were predicted to have irreversible loss of systolic function if they showed reductions in both Fludeoxyglucose F 18 accumulation and perfusion (i.e., matched defects).